apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 #### Minimal parameters for the release

-In order to start, here are the minimal parameters to the release pipeline:
+In order to start, here are the minimal parameters to the Release Pipeline:

 * **PROJECT_VERSION**
   Corresponds to the Kogito version to be set during the release.
 * **DEPLOY_AS_LATEST**
   Should be set to true if we want the container images to be tagged as `latest`.

-#### Start release pipeline with specific parameters
+#### Start Release Pipeline with specific parameters

 The Release pipeline can be tweaked with some other parameters if needed.

 One option is the possibility to skip some stages, depending on which part you want to release.
 **NOTE: If you decide to skip the runtimes part, please be careful on `ARTIFACTS_REPOSITORY`, `EXAMPLES_URI` and `EXAMPLES_REF` parameters**

-See [release Jenkinsfile](../Jenkinsfile.release) for the full list on parameters.
+See [Release Jenkinsfile](../Jenkinsfile.release) for the full list on parameters.

 ### Release pipeline Manual interventions

 #### Default manual interventions

-One other specificity of the release pipeline are the manual interventions.
+One other specificity of the Release Pipeline are the manual interventions.
 They are currently 3 of them:

 * **Get staging repository** (happens in kogito-runtimes-deploy)